-It is believed the Mimi originated in the Nile Valley of Egypt with a westward migration taking place in the fifteenth and sixteenth centuries.
+It is believed that Mimi people originated in the Nile Valley of Egypt with a westward migration taking place in the fifteenth and sixteenth centuries.
 Some settled in the Biltine region of Chad where they became farmers.
 Others became nomadic herdsmen and maintained frequent contact with the Arab nomads.
 The settled Biltine group, or Mimi, still speak their ancestral language, Amdang.
 The nomadic Mimi eventually adopted the Arabic language as their mother tongue.

 The Mimi are entirely Muslim, as are many other groups in the Sudanic region of Africa because of the influence of Arab merchants.
 Islam is a religion of works based on five basic teachings or "pillars."
 Muslims must affirm that "there is no god but Allah, and Mohammed is his prophet."
 They are also required to pray five times a day, give alms to the poor, fast during the month of Ramadan, and try to make at least one pilgrimage to Mecca.
-The Mimi and Mima are not as strict in their observance of Islam as are some other Muslim groups in the area; however, most of the rules are followed.
+Mimi and Mima are not as strict in their observance of Islam as are some other Muslim groups in the area; however, most of the rules are followed.

 Unfortunately, Mimi people have never been exposed to the gospel.
 There are no Christian resources available to them.
-The Scriptures need to be made available in their languages and Christian broadcasts need to be aired in their regions so that they will hear the message of salvation.Life expectancy in Chad is only 40-42 years.
-In Sudan, the life expectancy is in the mid-fifties.
-The literacy rate in both countries is somewhat low.
-Both of these groups need more educational opportunities and quality health care facilities.
+The Scriptures need to be made available in their languages and Christian broadcasts need to be aired in their regions so that they will hear the message of salvation.Life expectancy in Chad is only 52 years.
+In Sudan, life expectancy is 64 years.
+The literacy rate in both countries is low.
+These people need more educational opportunities and quality health care facilities.
 Perhaps Christian teachers and medical workers will have the greatest opportunities to share the love of Jesus with them.

 Pray that God will call Christian teachers and medical workers to minister to Mimi people of north central Africa.
 Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Chad and Sudan through intercession, evangelism, strong church planting, and discipleship.